deepinv/deepinv/docs/source/contributing.rst

 - Every operation should be batched.
 - If you propose a new technical convention, add it to this list so that future contributors and reviewers don't forget it!

+.. _backward_compatibility:

 Backwards Compatibility
 ~~~~~~~~~~~~~~~~~~~~~~~

 If you propose breaking changes, you must prevent your contribution breaking existing user workflows.
+To do this:

+- Start by deprecating the former behavior with an opt-in way to switch to the new behavior.
+- Keep the old functionality as default, and add a deprecation notice in the docstring.
+- Also add a deprecation warning in the code using one of our existing deprecation helpers in ``deepinv/utils/decorators.py``:

+  - ``_deprecated_class``: deprecate a class.
+  - ``_deprecated_func``, ``_deprecated_func_replaced_by``: deprecate a function/method.
+  - ``_deprecated_argument``, ``_deprecated_alias``: deprecate an argument of a function/method.
+  - ``_deprecate_attribute``: deprecate an attribute.

-To do this, you must start by deprecating the former behavior with an opt-in way to switch to the new behavior.
-After a delay deemed sufficient, we finally drop support for the deprecated feature.
-We update :ref:`the changelog <log_changes>` at both stages with the new deprecations and dropped features in order to help users with the migration process.
+- After a delay deemed sufficient, finally drop support for the deprecated feature.
+- Update :ref:`the changelog <log_changes>` at both stages with the new deprecations and dropped features in order to help users with the migration process.

 Even though we generally try to avoid unexpected breaking changes, the library is at an early stage of development and we tolerate them in certain cases.
 Specifically, we allow them when the benefits are considered to far outweigh the negative consequences, especially when proper deprecation would take a lot more effort than the change itself.

 As a contributor making a new pull request, it might be tricky to determine a suitable way to handle potential breaking changes.
 Please do not let this delay your submission needlessly.
 The maintainers acknowledge this and will provide the necessary guidance when reviewing your changes.

-A number of deprecation helpers are featured in the library internals, located in ``deepinv/utils/decorators.py``.
-Deprecating classes, functions and methods is handled by ``_deprecated_class``, ``_deprecated_func`` and ``_deprecated_func_replaced_by``.
-Deprecating function and method arguments is handled by ``_deprecated_argument`` and ``_deprecated_alias``.
-Finally, deprecating attributes is handled by ``_deprecate_attribute``.
 We also generally endorse the recommendations from `scikit-learn's contributing guide <https://scikit-learn.org/dev/developers/contributing.html#maintaining-backwards-compatibility>`_.

 Contributing new physics
 ~~~~~~~~~~~~~~~~~~~~~~~~